etrovavica1221/virtual-pet/README.md

 ## Description

 Snickers's puppy was stolen just right when it was born by poachers!
-To Help Snickers you need to look after the baby corgi till Snickers will be able to rescue him.
+To help Snickers you need to look after the baby corgi til Snickers will be able to rescue him.

+First of all, you are honoured to give puppy a name as it was stolen even before it was named!
+Moreover, you have to make sure that following conditions were applied to keep baby corgi alive:

+- to feed the puppy so its hunger doesn't exceed 10;
+- to walk it to keep fitness no lower than 0;

+If you manage to do it for 30 days Snickers will be able to rescue him!

+Best of luck!

 ## Installation